Quick Start Guide

 {"Message": "Howdy, world!"}

-Great job, you're now ready to head to the cloud!
+Now you're ready to head to the cloud!

 Deploy your app to the cloud